 Submitting a Play to Tinderbox

-Please submit plays either as PDF or as a word doc to email@example.com after carefully reading and following the submissions guidelines below.
-We can not consider scripts submitted without the requested information.
+Please submit plays either as PDF or as a word doc to email@example.com.
+Please read the submissions guidelines carefully below and fill in our submission form and attach to the e-mail together with your script.
+We can not process scripts submitted without the form and the requested information.

 Our script panel resources will be targeted towards writers in or from Northern Ireland first and foremost and Republic of Ireland and the rest of the UK when the scripts are of interest to our audiences here in Belfast and Northern Ireland.

 We will at times read international work in connection with special projects and will clearly state this on our website.

 We can no longer guarantee in-depth feedback to all plays sent to us.

 If you wish to submit a play to Tinderbox, please bear in mind the following: